movinalot/fgt-in-azure-ipsec-troubleshoot/README.md

   3. If the tcpdump does not show any packet.
 Please check your NSG rules.
         ![nsg](images/nsg.png)

-  4. > to do .
-Add NSG flow logs

 ### <ins>FortiGate</ins>
 * To check log relating to vpn events on the FortiGate go to Log & Report, Events and then clickk on VPN events